Christian Fuchs: Schalke

+His first goal for the club was a free kick in the Bundesliga against Mainz.
 In his time at the team from Gelsenkirchen, he competed in the UEFA Champions League, but suffered a long-term knee injury.

 Leicester City

-On 3 June 2015, Leicester City announced the signing of Fuchs on a free transfer, signing a three-year deal with the Foxes effective from 1 July.
+On 3 June 2015, Premier League side Leicester City announced the signing of Fuchs on a free transfer, signing a three-year deal with the Foxes effective from 1 July.
 Signed under previous manager Nigel Pearson, Fuchs didn't have a regular spot in new manager Claudio Ranieri's squad until October.
-Fuchs made an appearance in Leicester's third round League Cup tie against West Ham United, providing an assist for Andy King's extra time winner.
-Following a 5–2 loss to Arsenal on 26 September, Ranieri elected to shake up his defensive back four, inserting Fuchs and teammate Danny Simpson in place of Jeffrey Schlupp and Ritchie De Laet, respectively.
-Fuchs made his first Premier League start the next week against Norwich.
+Fuchs made an appearance in Leicester's third round League Cup tie against West Ham, providing an assist for Andy King's extra time winner.
+Following a 5–2 loss to Arsenal on 26 September, Ranieri elected to shake up his defensive back four, inserting Fuchs and teammate Danny Simpson in place of Jeffrey Schlupp and Ritchie De Laet respectively.
+Fuchs made his first Premier League start the next week against Norwich City.

 In his first season, Leicester finished as champions on odds of 5,000–1, making Fuchs the first Austrian to receive a Premier League winners' medal since Arsenal's Alex Manninger in 1998.
 Following the insertion of Fuchs into the lineup on Matchday 8, Leicester City led the Premier League in clean sheets along with Arsenal, with 15.
 Fuchs himself led the league during this period in successful tackles with 77, while finishing second in interceptions with 98.

 Prior to signing for Leicester, Fuchs had an offer to play in the United States, where his family live, but he turned it down.
-He said in March 2016, "My intention is to play in the US.
+He had said in March 2016, "My intention is to play in the US.
 I have come [to Leicester] for three years.
 I decided that I would sign one last contract in Europe, when I left Schalke, then go to the US."

 On 21 October 2016, Fuchs signed a new contract with Leicester, keeping him with the club until June 2019.
 The next day, Fuchs scored his first goal for Leicester against Crystal Palace, volleying home a corner-kick clearance by Christian Benteke for the team's final goal in a 3–1 victory.

-In May 2019 he signed a new one-year contract with Leicester.
-On 18 June 2020, Leicester announced that Fuchs had signed one-year extension.
+On 8 May 2019, Fuchs signed a new one-year contract with Leicester.

+On 18 June 2020, Leicester announced that they had triggered a one-year contract extension for Fuchs.

-On 21 May 2021, it was announced that Fuchs would be leaving Leicester at the end of the 2020–21 season.
+On 21 May 2021, Leicester announced that Fuchs would leave the club at the expiration of his contract at the end of the 2020–21 season.